Online speed tests measure the amount of data that reaches the PC, mobile or tablet you are using to run the test, during a certain period of time.

-With a wireless connection, however, the actual performance of the network is affected by a number of factors other than the speed that is delivered to your home.
-The coverage for the PC or device you use to measure with will affect the result.
-Even the coverage of other devices on the same wireless network may affect the results.
-If you're wondering what other devices have to do with anything, see Bad apple: How a Single Device With Poor Coverage Can Spoil Your Network.
+On a wireless internet connection a number of factors affect actual performance beyond the speed that you get from your broadband provider.
+The wireless coverage of the PC or mobile phone that you use to run the test will affect the results, as may the coverage of other devices on the same network.
+(If you're wondering what other devices have to do with it, see Bad apple: How one device with bad coverage can break your wireless network.)

 To summarize, a test of the speed of a wireless connection tells you only what speed you have achieved